 - Have you noticed the ingredient list on the box of butter?
 It’s cream.
 That’s all!
 Just cream from real milk.
 Unless you buy salted butter, then it’s cream and salt.
 Still, you recognize those ingredients and feel safe eating them right?

 - Some alternatives to butter contain less fat and more water.
 That’s going to affect the consistency and overall outcome of your baked goods.
 Stick with real butter for best results.

 - There is nothing like the taste of real butter!
 There’s no comparison!
-It have the best flavor and can’t be matched by other products!
+It has the best flavor and can’t be matched by other products!

 Can I omit food coloring in cookies?

-When I was in highschool my mom took me to a restaurant, not a fancy restraurant but not fast food.
+When I was in high school my mom took me to a restaurant, not a fancy restaurant but not fast food.
 The waitress asked me if I’d like butter or margarine.
 My mom only bought real butter once a year, at Christmas.
 And she used it to make her famous pastries.
 Other than that I’d never tried butter.

 Butter is where it’s at!
 If you’re not in love already, you’ve got to trust me on this one!
 Butter from now on!

 Who’s in love with that green color?
 Start with just a few drops of food coloring and add more from there.
 It’s easy to add more, but hard to take it out!
 I know there are folks out there that aren’t into consuming food coloring.
 If that’s you, simply leave it out.
 Obviously, the cookies won’t be green, but they will taste exactly the same!

 If you’d like you can roll cookie dough balls in granulated sugar.
 It adds a pretty texture to the cookies.
 Or you can leave it off if you don’t want to mess with the extra steps!